seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **NESTOR**
 Tell him of Nestor, one that was a man
-When Hector’s grandsire suck’d: he is old now;
+When Hector's grandsire suck'd: he is old now;
 But if there be not in our Grecian host
 One noble man that hath one spark of fire,
 To answer for his love, tell him from me
-I’ll hide my silver beard in a gold beaver
+I'll hide my silver beard in a gold beaver
-And in my vantbrace put this wither’d brawn,
+And in my vantbrace put this wither'd brawn,
 And meeting him will tell him that my lady
 Was fairer than his grandam and as chaste
 As may be in the world: his youth in flood,
-I’ll prove this truth with my three drops of blood.
+I'll prove this truth with my three drops of blood.

 **AENEAS**
 Now heavens forbid such scarcity of youth!